-For ages 13-17.
-Teen musicians learn to play in an ensemble, developing musicianship, flexibility and musical creativity.
-The class meets Fridays from 5-6 on the westside with artistic director Shelley Phillips to arrange music from Ireland, Scotland, Brittany, Norway, Sweden and Bulgaria, in addition to modern and more quirky pieces.
-Instruments include fiddle, viola, flute, tin whistle, cello, upright bass, guitar, Celtic harp, accordion and percussion.
+For ages 13-30.
+Teen campers and alums play and sing in an ensemble, developing musicianship, flexibility and musical creativity.
+The class meets Sundays from 3-5 on the westside with artistic director Shelley Phillips to arrange music from Ireland, Scotland, Brittany, Norway, Sweden and Bulgaria, in addition to modern and more quirky pieces.
+In addition to singing, instruments include fiddle, viola, flute, tin whistle, pipes, cello, upright bass, guitar, mandolin, banjo, dulcimer, autoharp, ukulele, Celtic harp, accordion and percussion.
 Students must have at least two years experience on their instrument, experience in the genre of traditional folk music, and must be able to read sheet music and chord symbols.
-Teen Band performs at various events as a community service.
+The group performs at various events as a community service.

 Shape Note Society

 Sing from the Sacred Harp, an American songbook with its roots in the last century and earlier.
 The note heads are different shapes, aiding sight-singing in four-part harmony.
 The group is also very social and is open to anyone.
 Shape Note meets on the first and third Tuesdays of each month from 7:30-9 PM.
 Call 426-9155 or e-mail firstname.lastname@example.org and get on the e-mail list for locations.
 No charge.
 Beginners welcome.

 Be Natural Music has several Rock Bands & Jazz Band classes for kids who already play an instrument.

 We also have a beginning Adult Rock Band class for all